 Some traits of borderline personality disorder that may be of concern to teens and parents include: unstable sense of self, unstable interpersonal relationships, inappropriate or uncontrollable anger or other emotions, serious mood swings, recurrent self-harm or and/or suicide attempts, chronic feelings of emptiness, and impulsivity that puts the teen at risk.

-Teens referred to the DBT Program typically have many or all of the problems listed above, which can lead to difficulties fulfilling their obligations in school and at home.
+Teens referred to the Wavefront DBT Clinic typically have many or all of the problems listed above, which can lead to difficulties fulfilling their obligations in school and at home.
 This perpetuates their negative ideas about themselves.

-The DBT Program is a comprehensive outpatient service intended to reduce self-harming and other dangerous behavior.
+The Wavefront DBT Clinic is a comprehensive outpatient service intended to reduce self-harming and other dangerous behavior.
 It consists of four components:

 - Weekly multifamily skills group (24 weeks) - Teens learn skills to help them cope with the five problem areas identified above and to help in decreasing their target behavior (e.g., cutting, purging)